Large-Scale Velocity Dispersion and the Cosmic Web: Results

 Compared to further methods, we find our volume and especially mass fraction of filament-like regions to be towards the lower end of the wide range of reported values.
-Results for the mass fraction using stream number thresholds range from 10\%-20\%, with other methods assigning up to 60\% of the total mass to filaments \citep[DisPerSE,][]{Sousbie2011, Libeskind2018}.
+Results for the mass fraction using stream number thresholds range from 10\%-20\%, with other methods assigning up to 50\% \citep[\textsc{nexus+},][]{Cautun2014} and 60\% \citep[\textsc{DisPerSE},][]{Sousbie2011, Libeskind2018} of the total mass to filaments .
 On the other hand, the total mass fraction of wall-like regions is at the upper level of previous studies (13\%-33\%), with our results being comparable to \citet{Shandarin2012}.

 To further investigate the density dependence of the anisotropic parameters, we measure their mean value as a function of the local density (TESS) $\delta(\bmath{x}) + 1$.
-The results are shown in the top panels of \autoref{fig:density_aniclass} and a comparison with the low resolution simulation (dotted) shows that they are fairly well converged in the simulations with truncated small scale perturbations.
+The results are shown in the top panels of \autoref{fig:density_aniclass} and a comparison with the low resolution simulation (dotted) shows that they are fairly well converged in the simulations with truncated small-scale perturbations.
 In collapsed regions close to the mean density, the linear anisotropy parameter is strongest, whereas high-density regions have a predominantly isotropic velocity distribution.
 The planar anisotropic coefficient peaks around $\delta \sim 10$ in the CDM case and $\delta \sim 30$ in the WDM1 simulation and decreases for both smaller and higher overdensities.
 The simulations differ mainly in the low density regime, which is almost purely linearly anisotropic in the 300WDM1 simulation, but has a small planar anisotropic contribution in the 300CDM simulation.
-Overall, small scale perturbations lower the density threshold at which shell crossing along the second and third axis can occur and thus at which the planar anisotropy and isotropy become measurable.
+Overall, small-scale perturbations lower the density threshold at which shell-crossing along the second and third axes can occur and thus at which the planar anisotropy and isotropy become measurable.
 In the 300CDM simulation, this threshold remains unresolved due to initial density fluctuations at arbitrarily small scales.